minhn9753/instagram_clone_db/README.md

 ### Overview

-Welcome to the Instagram Clone Database, a project aimed at simulating the database structure of a social media platform.
+Welcome to the Instagram Database Clone, a project aimed at simulating the database structure of a social media platform.
 This project mimics the core functionalities of Instagram, including user registration, photo uploads, comments, likes, follows and hashtags.

 ### Features